OOPSpam/blog/_posts/2025-07-03-how-to-stop-fake-orders-in-shopify.md

 ![Order details in Shopify](/blog/assets/posts/screenshot-2025-07-03-at-1.56.31 pm.png "Order details in Shopify")

-And that’s it!
-You’ve successfully set up a Shopify Flow automation using OOPSpam to assess order risk and optionally trigger actions like refunds, cancellations, or email notifications.
+And with this you’ve successfully set up a Shopify Flow automation using OOPSpam to assess order risk and optionally trigger actions like refunds, cancellations, or email notifications.